THE PIGEON PROPHETS: What Urban Bird Care Reveals About Tomorrow's Social Architecture

 I didn't expect to find blueprints for future society while knee-deep in flying vermin management.
 Yet here we are.

 Next day: two women doing the opposite.
 Feeding and rescuing the same creatures.
-They called themselves a pigeon rescue society.
-This sounded like speculative fiction written by someone with a head injury.
+They called themselves the Haupstadtauben - a pigeon rescue society.

 The Great Urban Divide (Featuring Actual Flying Rats)